hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 Disciple: Yes, sir, it should be so.

-Swamiji: Now, ask those who will take the holy thread to finish their bath in the Gangâ.
+Swamiji: Now, ask those who will take the holy thread to finish their bath in the Gangā.
 Than after prostration before Shri Ramakrishna, they will have their investiture.

 About forty to fifty Bhaktas then duly received the Gayatri from the